Good people doing great work!

 Janice Lee graduated from National Hsin Chu University of Education with a bachelors degree in Music Education.
 She has taught elementary students for more than 18 years both in Taipei City and the Bay Area.
 Janice created and taught curriculum and her service earned the Gold Medal Awards for Excellence in Teaching from the Ministry of Education in Taiwan.
 Janice is a friendly, passionate and disciplined teacher and enjoys working with students from multiple backgrounds and discussing various topics.
 As a teacher, Janice has the mission is to help students to become curious and passionate, lifelong learners in Mandarin.
 She hopes students will find as much joy in this journey of exploration as she does.
 Outside of work, Janice enjoys music, traveling, and reading books.
 She also likes to spend free time with her family, including two boys who keep her busy.
 She is also an accomplished classical piano teacher with experience preparing students in CM and ABRSM Exams.
 Lee Lao Shi is an administrator and teacher in the Mandarin program.

 Daniel Martin is a New York-based partner at an international law firm, where his practice focuses on commercial real estate transactions throughout the US.
 Before attending law school at the University of Michigan, he traveled widely.
 After graduating from college, he taught English as a Second Language in Tokyo, Japan and later in Chengdu, PRC.
-Dan serves on the advisory board.
+Dan is an adviser to the school.

 Christopher Nikoloff graduated from Boston University with a degree in philosophy and a masters degree in education.
 He later earned an MBA from Santa Clara University.
 Chris has administered at several schools including Head of School at Harker and is currently Headmaster at The American School in Switzerland.
-Chris serves on the advisory board.
+Chris is an adviser to the school.

 David Pardue graduated from San Jose State University with a bachelors degree in Computer Science and minors in both math and business.
 Shortly after graduating he started an online company with his close friend.
 David has lived in the San Jose area his entire life, and has taught math, science, and computer programming professionally for the past 13 years.
 Mr. Pardue is a teacher in the English program.